FAQs

 This very much depends on where the person has passed away.

-If at home and expected, then in most cases the GP will issue a medical certificate for the cause of death.
-An appointment can then be made at the local registry office to register the death and obtain a certificate.
+If at home and expected, then in most cases the GP will refer to the medical examiners office for the cause of death.

 If at home and unexpected then this may need to be reported to a coroner, who may request a post-mortem or inquest, to find out why the person died.